Martha Ann Bell

 • Hong, Y., Bertrand, C.M., Deater-Deckard, K., Smith, C.L., & Bell, M.A.
 (2024).
 The role of mother’s and child’s self-regulation on bidirectional links between harsh parenting and child externalizing problems.
 Developmental Psychology.
 60(3), 441–455.

 • Zerrouk, M., & Bell, M.A.
-(2024_early online).
+(2024).
 Examining conduct problems in a community sample during middle childhood: The role of frontal EEG asymmetry, temperament, and working memory.
-Research on Child and Adolescent Psychopathology.
+Research on Child and Adolescent Psychopathology, 22, 1119-1133.

 • Zerrouk, M., Ravigopal, T., & Bell, M.A.
 (2024).
 Assessing anxiety problems in a community sample during toddlerhood: The impact of child temperament and maternal intrusiveness.
 Infant Behavior and Development, 70, 101932.